strixPanahu/csci1620_lab12/README.md

 		[x] ii.
 Incorrect docstrings (need only function description – don’t include param or return)

-volume_down
+	[x] g. volume_down

-[x] -0.5pts: Missing type hinting (should return None)
+		[x] i.
+Missing type hinting (should return None)

-[x] -0.5pts: Incorrect docstrings (need only function description – don’t include param or return)
+		[x] ii.
+Incorrect docstrings (need only function description – don’t include param or return)

-str
+	[x] h. str

-[x] -1pt: Logic error (output when volume is muted)
+		[x] i.
+Logic error (output when volume is muted)

-[x] -1pt: Your output statements should follow the same format as the ones provided in the main.py file comments Advice: It’s better to use Television.MIN_CHANNEL rather than self.MIN_CHANNEL (refer to the discussion video minute 12:41 on the implication of using self vs the class name when it comes to class variables).
+		[x] ii.
+Your output statements should follow the same format as the ones provided in the main.py file comments Advice: It’s better to use Television.MIN_CHANNEL rather than self.MIN_CHANNEL (refer to the discussion video minute 12:41 on the implication of using self vs the class name when it comes to class variables).

-test_television.py
+[x] 17. test_television.py

-[x] -12pts: Use pytest library not unit test library (refer to the Testing notes and lecture.
-Lecture minute 33:18 to 43:20, Notes - slide 9 and 10) test_mute:
+	[x] a.
+Use pytest library not unit test library (refer to the Testing notes and lecture.
+Lecture minute 33:18 to 43:20, Notes - slide 9 and 10)

-[x] -1pt: Unit test fails
+	[x] b. test_mute: Unit test fails

-test_volume_up:

-[x] -1pt: Unit test fails
+	[x] c. test_volume_up: Unit test fails

 	"C:/Program Files/JetBrains/PyCharm Community Edition 2023.3.2/plugins/python-ce/helpers/pycharm _jb_pytest_runner.py" --target test_television.py::TestTelevision
 	Testing started at 8:50 PM ...